intel/ai-reference-models/benchmarks/language_translation/tensorflow/transformer_lt_official/inference/fp32/README.md

 # Set env vars
 export DATASET_DIR=<path to the test dataset directory>
 export PRETRAINED_MODEL=<path to the frozen graph .pb file>
-export OUTPUT_DIR=<directory where the log and translation file will be written>
+export OUTPUT_DIR=<path to the directory where the log and translation file will be written>
+# For a custom batch size, set env var `BATCH_SIZE` or it will run with a default value.
+export BATCH_SIZE=<customized batch size value>

 # Run a quickstart script
 ./quickstart/language_translation/tensorflow/transformer_lt_official/inference/cpu/fp32/<script name>.sh